 Psychology can also utilize a detailed description of one person or a small group based on careful observation.
-The advantage of this method is that you arrive at a rich description of the behavior being investigated but the disadvantage is that what you are learning may be unrepresentative of the larger population and so lacks generalizability.
+The advantage of this method is that you arrive at a rich description of the behavior being investigated, but the disadvantage is that what you are learning may be unrepresentative of the larger population and so lacks generalizability.
 Again, bear in mind that you are studying one person or a very small group.
 Can you possibly make conclusions about all people from just one or even five or ten?
 The other issue is that the case study is subject to the bias of the researcher in terms of what is included in the final write up and what is left out.
-Despite these limitations, case studies can lead us to novel ideas about the cause of behavior and help us to study unusual conditions that occur too infrequently to study with large sample sizes and in a systematic way.
-Though our field does make use of the case study methodology, the experimental analysis of behavior does not frequently use the design.
+Despite these limitations, case studies can lead us to novel ideas about the cause of a behavior and help us to study unusual conditions that occur too infrequently to study with large sample sizes and in a systematic way.